We'd like your feedback

 Background and study aims

-STAMPEDE2 is a clinical trial comparing three new treatments with standard of care in people with prostate cancer that has spread to other parts of the body and is responsive to hormone therapy.
+STAMPEDE2 is a clinical trial comparing two new treatments with standard of care in people with prostate cancer that has spread to other parts of the body and is responsive to hormone therapy.
 People from all backgrounds and ethnicities are encouraged to take part and multiple hospitals across the UK are involved.
 University College London is running the trial.

 Start dates may differ between countries and research sites.
 The research team are responsible for keeping the information up-to-date.